5.1 Map Fusion Fundamentals

 Hard Limits

 These are system constraints, not recommendations.
 Exceeding them causes fusion to fail or produce unusable output.
+Every figure here is the LixelStudio point cloud pipeline.

-- Maximum 10 segments per fusion job
+- Maximum 10 maps per fusion job

-- Minimum 50 ft (15 m) overlap between consecutive segments; plan 65 to 100 ft (20 to 30 m) for field adjustment room
+- Minimum 50 ft (15 m) overlap between consecutive segments, with 50 to 100 ft (15 to 30 m) recommended

 Complete overlap also causes failure.
 If one segment's scan path is entirely contained within another's, the algorithm cannot determine the spatial relationship between them.
 Each segment must cover some unique area, with the overlap zone serving as the connection bridge, not the entire content of the segment.